Skip to main content

 3. Decision lifecycle events

 AIP defines four progressive event stages - each building on the last.
 Only the highest-value event in a lifecycle is billable per serve_token.
+Once a higher event (like task_completed) is verified, lower-tier events are not billed again.

 4. Event lifecycle